 About me

-I am a physical oceanographer interested in ocean physics, climate and modelling.
+I am a physical oceanographer interested in ocean physics, climate, forecasting and modelling.
 My research focuses on how processes acting on small-scales, such as turbulent mixing and mesoscale eddies, influence the large-scale ocean circulation and its variability.
 I use theoretical techniques combined with a range of idealized and realistic ocean models and analysis of oceanographic data to better understand interactions across scales in the ocean in order to represent them properly in low-resolution models.

 I obtained my PhD in 2016 from Stanford University.
 Between 2016 and 2021 I held several postdoctoral positions at the University of New South Wales in the Climate Change Research Center and the School of Mathematics and Statistics.
 In 2021 I joined the School of Geosciences at the University of Sydney as an Australian Research Council (ARC) Discovery Early Career Researcher Award (DECRA) Fellow.
 In 2023 I joined the Bureau of Meteorology as a Climate Scientist working in research.